Hoodoo (spirituality): The ring shout

-The Ring shout in Hoodoo has its origins in the Kongo region from the Kongo cosmogram (Yowa Cross).
-Ring shouters dance in a counterclockwise direction that follows the pattern of the rising of the sun in the east and the setting of the sun in the west.
-The ring shout follows the cyclical nature of life represented in the Kongo cosmogram of birth, life, death, and rebirth.
-Through counterclockwise circle dancing, ring shouters build up spiritual energy that results in communication with ancestral spirits and leads to spirit possession by the Holy Spirit or ancestral spirits.
 Enslaved African Americans performed the counterclockwise circle dance until someone was pulled into the center of the ring by the spiritual vortex at the center.
 The spiritual vortex at the center of the ring shout was a sacred spiritual realm where the ancestors and the Holy Spirit resided.
 The ring shout tradition continues in Georgia with the McIntosh County Shouters.
 At Cathead Creek in Georgia, archeologists found artifacts made by enslaved African Americans that linked to spiritual practices in West-Central Africa.
 Enslaved African Americans and their descendants, after the emancipation, housed spirits inside reflective materials and used reflective materials to transport the recently deceased to the spiritual realm.
 Broken glass on tombs reflects the other world.
 It is believed that reflective materials are portals to the spirit world.